The PFAS Contamination Playbook

 Download full playbook

 In recent years, growing concerns have arisen regarding the long-lasting and hazardous nature of PFAS chemicals, also known as "forever chemicals."
 These persistent compounds accumulate in the environment, posing serious health risks.
-To address this pressing issue, the Environmental Protection Agency (EPA) has proposed regulations targeting six PFAS substances, leading to the idea that federally enforced PFAS MCLs (aka: Maximum Contaminant Levels) may be on the horizon.
+To address this pressing issue, the Environmental Protection Agency (EPA) has proposed and since enacted regulations targeting six PFAS substances, leading to the establishment of federally enforced PFAS MCLs (aka: Maximum Contaminant Levels).
 This concise playbook provides invaluable guidance on effective communication strategies, treatment options for PFAS contamination, and proactive preparation for impending regulations, including considerations for cost recovery strategies.

 By incorporating these elements, water systems can not only protect public health but also navigate the financial implications and potential legal actions associated with PFAS contamination.